 Happy Mother’s Day!
-I am in awe of what mother’s mean: how they multitask, know their children, nurture, solve problems, ease pain with a kiss and a cuddle, and continually give from a bottomless pit of unconditional love.
+Today I am honoring mothers, because I am in awe of motherhood: how they multitask, know their children, nurture, solve problems, ease pain with a kiss and a cuddle, and continually give from a bottomless pit of unconditional love.

-And I can write a whole post about it, but instead I wanted to turn attention to the real reason for Mother’s Day: to promote peace.
+And I can write a whole post about it, but instead I wanted to turn attention to the real reason for honoring mothers on Mother’s Day: to promote peace.

 Mother’s Day Proclamation by Julia Ward Howe, 1870